-In Vitro Fertilization and Donor Egg IVF treatments can result in the creation of more embryos than you may wish to have transferred.
+In Vitro Fertilization, Donor Egg IVF, and Frozen Donor Egg IVF treatments can result in the creation of more embryos than you may wish to have transferred.
 It is typically possible to freeze (vitrify, cryopreserve) these "extra" embryos and store them in liquid nitrogen.
 The stored embryos can be thawed and transferred into the uterus at a later date.

-The complexity and cost of Vitrified Embryo Transfer treatment is less than if you were to repeat a full In Vitro Fertilization or Donor Egg IVF treatment.
+The complexity and cost of Frozen Embryo Transfer treatment is less than if you were to repeat a full In Vitro Fertilization, Donor Egg IVF, or Frozen Donor Egg IVF treatment.

 Learn more about Frozen Embryo Transfer.

 Some men do not produce sperm at all or only in insufficient numbers and poor quality.
 Many of these men can have their sperm aspirated directly from their testicles or from the epididymis (tightly coiled tubules, attached to the top of the testes) that stores the sperm prior to an ejaculation.